Mihawka/LearnRust/README.md

  * Now you need to create a projet.
 Open CMD or terminal and type "cargo new \<name of your project\> --bin"

 # Run projet
-To run project git clone this repository and choose à project:\n LearnRust repo\n
+To run project git clone this repository and choose à project:
+LearnRust repo
-└ Project A\n
+- Project A
-  └ src //folder which contains code.
-Open file.rs \n └ Project B\n
+  - src //folder which contains code.
+Open file.rs
+- Project B
-└ Project C\n
+- Project C
-└ Project X\n
+- Project X
-└ ...\n
+- ...
  And inside the project example "repo/Project A/" open cmd or terminal and type "cargo run" to run the project. cargo run build and run the project.
-To open in release mode type "cargo run --release"\n
+To open in release mode type "cargo run --release"